 To keep a uniquely American art form alive and relevant to future generations, and to explore its versatile potential as both a sonic and a visual form of creative expression.

 Josh Scribner (Artistic Director, Choreographer)

 Josh Scribner is a Seattle-based dancer and choreographer known for his innovative approach to tap dance.
 He has toured with Cirque du Soleil and Iron Beats, been on faculty with Celebrity Dance Conventions, and has set choreography on dancers around the United States and Canada.
 A 10-year student of Seattle tap dance icon Cheryl Johnson, Josh grew up performing with her youth company, "Tap Squad."
 Along the way came opportunities to work with masters like Savion Glover, Sam Weber, and Dianne Walker, sometimes sharing the stage with them at tap festivals around the country.
 As an adult, Josh began developing his unique style of choreography, finding inspiration in hip hop and electronic music as well as the traditional jazz and Latin rhythms he was raised with.
-Today, Josh teaches tap locally at Premiere Dance Center and Century Ballroom, in addition to performing and directing ATP.
+Today, Josh teaches at several studios in the greater Seattle area, in addition to performing and directing ATP.